michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.1.4 - 03/06/2022 =
+- Fixed an issue with the List template that the layout gets broken with block widgets.
+- Fixed a bug that the width of the block widget preview in the Widget page was too narrow.
+- Fixed a bug that request counter data for the Poland locale was not stored properly.

 = 5.1.3 - 02/20/2022 =
 - Fixed a bug of incorrect discount percentages.